ImplFerris/pico-pico/src/debugging/gdb/analyze-led-loop.md

 (gdb) mem 0xD0000000 0xD0001000 rw nocache
 ```

-Here, we're mapping about 4KB of the SIO region (from 0xD0000000 to 0xD0001000), which is more than enough to cover GPIO_OUT and the other SIO registers we'll be looking at during debugging.
+Here, we're mapping about 4 KB of the SIO region (from `0xD0000000` to `0xD0001000`), which is more than enough to cover GPIO_OUT and the other SIO registers we'll be looking at during debugging.

 If you want to map even less and be more precise, you can use: